How to Color Correct Video Efficiently in Premiere Pro

 • Export

-These steps are not locked in stone.
-There’s some fluidity there, but it makes sense to push color correction to of the last things that you do because, as said, you don’t want to be color correcting footage that you’re not going to use in the edit.
+These are not locked in stone.
+There’s some fluidity there, but it makes sense to push color correction to one of the last things that you do because, as said, you don’t want to be color correcting footage that you’re not going to use in the edit.

-Now, if you find working on clips that are badly in need of color correction too distracting, you can do a little tweaking of certain clips once you’ve assembled a rough edit, but generally, you do want to major color correcting until much later.
+Now, if you find working on clips that are badly in need of color correction too distracting, you can do a little tweaking of certain clips once you’ve assembled a rough edit, but generally, you do want to leave major color correcting until much later.

 Right Order for Color Correcting